carpentries-incubator/geospatial-python/setup.md

 ## Installation Step 2.
 Setting up the workshop environment with conda

 Once you have installed Anaconda, you should have access to the `conda` command in your terminal.
-Create a new file called `environment.yml` and copy and paste the following text
+Right-click and Save As this [`environment.yml`](files/environment.yaml) file in your `geospatial-python` folder.
+It contains the following names of python libraries that are required to run the lesson:

 ```
 name: geospatial